software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ### Separate branch for the production code

 A quite common practice is to separate the development and production code with separate branches.
-One such workflow is described in [this](https://nvie.com/posts/a-successful-git-branching-model/) article.
-We can do a bit simplified version of this workflow, by having the main branch for the development code an a production branch for the production code.
 Having a separate branch for the production code enables great features, such as quality assurance and automated deployments.
 We can deploy the application by simply merging the main branch to the production branch using a pull request.

 {: .important-title }